sanhaus/control-panel.en/help/api/using/privacy-management.md

 >[!CAUTION]
 >
->The <a href="https://adobe.io/apis/cloudplatform/gdpr.html"Privacy Core Service</a> Integration is the method you should use for all access and delete requests.
+>The [Privacy Core Service](]https://adobe.io/apis/cloudplatform/gdpr.html) Integration is the method you should use for all access and delete requests.
 Starting 19.4, the use of the Campaign API and interface for access and delete requests is deprecated.
-For more on Campaign Standard deprecated and removed features, refer to <a href="https://helpx.adobe.com/campaign/kb/acs-deprecated-and-removed-features.html"This page</a>.
+For more on Campaign Standard deprecated and removed features, refer to [this page](https://helpx.adobe.com/campaign/kb/acs-deprecated-and-removed-features.html).

-Privacy requests are created using a POST request.
+Privacy requests are created using a **POST** request.

 Before creating requests, you need to define the namespace you will use.
 For more on this, refer the [Privacy management documentation](https://helpx.adobe.com/campaign/kb/acs-privacy.html#ManagingPrivacyRequests).